 Regarding audio, the headset lacks integrated speakers.
 Alternatively, it features an external earphone port with a 3.5mm size.
 On the other hand, the headset comes with a set of earphones that snap into the rear of the device.
 These work with the 3D audio on the PS5 and have a decent sound.
 The illusion of positional audio will be apparent to you; it works particularly well in virtual reality.
 The important thing to remember is that all of these technologies work together to provide an extremely accurate, high-fidelity, and pleasant product.
 Considering the price, it seems like a high-end headset, as it should.

-The experience also heavily relies on the included Sense controllers.
+A brand-new VR console controller The experience also heavily relies on the included Sense controllers.
 For the majority of VR systems, hand tracking is nothing new, but if you’re coming from PSVR, it will be revolutionary.
 This is what truly helps differentiate this from the original and is the key to appropriate VR engagement.
 To be honest, the controller design is essentially an exact replica of Oculus Touch.
 You have identical capacitive buttons, an identical button arrangement, and an identical outer loop design.
 Still, given how great the Oculus controllers are, this is a really excellent thing.

 The new Sense controllers operate anywhere in the room and rely on inside-out tracking from the headset.
 This guarantees that there won’t be any errors or occlusion problems while you move about, making the gameplay seem exact and precise.
 I suggest utilizing the wrist straps that come with both controllers, which come with closures and a little engraved PlayStation logo.
 Haptics is the primary area where the Sense controllers and Oculus Touch diverge.
 The haptics are much better, much like the DualSense controller that comes with the PS5.
 The additional haptic feedback really enhances the immersion because you use your hands a lot in the gaming environment.